 Potatoes are a staple in Indian and Pakistani cuisine, and are frequently added to chicken curry recipes such as this one.
 Potatoes make the meal more hearty, and taste amazing when they absorb all the flavors from the sauce.
 You can even add carrots to this recipe, by cutting them into large pieces similar to the potato.
 They will cook well, and add even more nutritional value to this satisfying meal!

-This Indian Chicken Potato Curry has a simple onion tomato base, and is not as creamy as say, Chicken Tikka Masala.
-Most Indians leave these creamy curries for the restaurants, and home cooked curries are usually simple and lighter like my Mom’s Chicken Curry.
+This Indian Chicken Potato Curry has a simple onion base, and is not as creamy as say, Chicken Tikka Masala.
+Most Indians leave these creamy curries for restaurants, and home-cooked curries are usually simple and lighter like my Mom's Chicken Curry, Keema Curry, and Shrimp Masala Curry.

 Ingredients for Chicken Potato Curry